Understanding Computer Vision And Its Applications

 Our enhanced and intricate sense of sight is something that develops naturally.
 Yet, even though we use this extraordinary ability, we are still unable to explain to computer systems, via algorithms, the entire process by which we can understand what we see.

-Furthermore, straightforward, everyday operations such as studying the time on the clock, walking across the street at the pedestrian crossing, or pointing at something in the sky, require us to sufficiently understand the objects around us so we can understand and comprehend our environment.
+Furthermore, straightforward, our everyday life operations such as studying the time on the clock, walking across the street at the pedestrian crossing, or pointing at something in the sky, require us to sufficiently understand the objects around us so we can understand and comprehend our environment.

-B. Scene Comprehension Challenges
+Scene Comprehension Challenges

 Computer vision systems are adequate at locating and identifying digital objects.
 However, they do experience difficulties when attempting to understand a scene's overall context, especially if it is a non-trivial scenario.